-This thesis deals with the gravitational lensing of Type Ia supernovae.
+This thesis investigates gravitational lensing of Type Ia supernovae.
 Gravitational lensing will magnify or demagnify the supernovae due to mass inhomogeneities along the line of sight and as a consequence they will appear to be closer or more distant than they really are.
 This may have a noticeable effect on the derived cosmology which needs to be quantified.